 The Susan F. Smith Center for Women's Cancers at Dana-Farber provides a variety of services to help patients and their families cope with the many physical, emotional, and spiritual challenges of a cancer diagnosis and its treatment.
 We are committed to helping patients regain a sense of control over their lives and feel their best throughout treatment and beyond.

 Breast biopsy is a procedure in which a sample of breast tissue is removed for examination.

-Breast biopsy is usually done with local anesthesia (remain awake) but may also be done with general anesthesia.
+Breast biopsy is done with local anesthesia (remain awake).

 There are different types of biopsies and your physician will discuss in detail with you the specific procedure you will undergo.